Figuring out where to shower when you live in small space like a campervan can be tricky.

 3) Battery-Powered Outdoor Shower

-If you don’t want to stand around and wait for the sun to heat up your van life shower, you may want to consider one that uses batteries.
+If you don’t want to stand around and wait for the sun to heat up your van life shower, choose one that uses batteries.

 A van shower like the Ivation Portable Outdoor Shower pumps water from a bucket into a nice, steady stream.